Advanced Surgical Techniques

 - Cooling/compression post-exercise if swelling recurs

-- Taper anti-swelling meds by Week 8 unless chronic issues
+- Taper swelling-control measures by Week 8 unless chronic issues

 - PT as needed: advance to resistance training, sport-specific drills; return to work/recreation by Week 6–12